karthiksairam01/karthiksairam01/README.md

-# Welcome to my GitHub page!
+# Welcome to Karthik's GitHub page!

 - 👋 I'm Karthik Sairam, a Computer Science engineer currently studying my masters in CS at CU Boulder ⚫🟡
 - 💻 My GitHub contains some interesting repositories and I'm trying to work on more projects every single day!